-- 3. Block the diagonally opposite wheel. - 4.
-Lift the cargo cover and remove the tool bag with jack handle and lug nut wrench and spare tire from the wheel well. - 5.
-Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.
+3. Block the diagonally opposite wheel.

+4. Lift the cargo cover and remove the tool bag with jack handle, lug nut wrench and long spare tire rod and spare tire from the wheel well.

+5. Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.